Do not reduce the lessons of Auschwitz to pious clichés

 In the years immediately following the war, Wittman related, the only Holocaust perpetrators Germany prosecuted were those who displayed cruel, sadistic and aberrant behaviour, who committed atrocities and murders outside the regular, routine order.
 There were no sanctions of any sort for the many "order-followers," as Wittman called them, who obediently and bureaucratically led millions to their deaths in gas chambers, or took part in organized mass shootings at sites such as Babi Yar in the former Soviet Union -- what we now call the Holocaust by bullet.

-Dafina Savic, a young leader of the Canadian Roma community, detailed the almost forgotten torture, enslavement and massacre of hundreds of thousands of the people many still heedlessly call "Gypsies."
+Dafina Savic, founder and executive director of the not-for-profit Roma organization Romanipe, detailed the almost forgotten torture, enslavement and massacre of hundreds of thousands of the people many still heedlessly call "Gypsies."
 Savic is lobbying hard for Canada to become the fourth country to officially recognize the Roma suffering as part of the Holocaust.

-The Roma leader also alluded to the openly bigoted refugee policies of the previous Conservative government, which appealed blatantly to the still prevalent anti-Roma bigotry in Europe (and among European diaspora populations in Canada), by attempting to legislatively bar all Roma asylum seekers who come to Canada.
+Savic also alluded to the openly bigoted refugee policies of the previous Conservative government, which appealed blatantly to the still prevalent anti-Roma bigotry in Europe (and among European diaspora populations in Canada), by attempting to legislatively bar all Roma asylum seekers who come to Canada.
 (I have written much about that issue in these pages over the past seven years, and produced a documentary film on the Roma.)

 Savic complained that despite the somewhat more open attitude of the current Trudeau government, leaders of the Roma community in Canada have not succeeded in getting a meeting with any of Trudeau's immigration ministers (we are now on our third such minister).